 1. Visit one of the many tea plantations

 One of the main reasons that people visit this area of Sri Lanka is to visit one of the many tea plantations.
 As soon as you step off the train you are immersed in miles and miles of tea leaves.
 It’s endless, with plantations quite literally moulding into each other.

-There are so many to visit, you may be stuck for choice.
+There are so many tea plantations in Nuwara Eliya to visit, you may be stuck for choice.
 So, visit a few!
-Most the tea plantations offer free tours and, even better, FREE TEA!
+Most the plantations offer free tours and, even better, FREE TEA!
 The reason for doing this is because all the tourists exit through the gift shop and literally will be piling boxes of tea bags into their baskets.
 But, you’re not obligated to buy.

-The most famous is Pedro but I didn’t visit this one.
+The most famous tea plantation in Nuwara Eliya is Pedro but I didn’t visit this one.
 I went to Mackwoods, which has more recently been taking over by Labookellie and Bluefields which had good reviews.

 By far my favourite was Labookellie as not only did you get limitless free tea, but you also got a piece of chocolate cake for 100 rupees!
 It was heaven.

 2. Sample some Ceylon tea